gradle/gradle/design-docs/play-support.md

 - Can generate template source in parallel?

-## Developer compiles assets for Play application
+## Feature: Developer compiles assets for Play application

 Extend the standard build lifecycle to compile the front end assets to CSS and Javascript.